 - The Prospectus: This is provided to every investor who buys the issued security

-- Private Filings: this is comprised of information which is provided to the SEC for inspection but is not necessarily made available to the public
+- Private Filings: this is comprised of information that is provided to the SEC for inspection but is not necessarily made available to the public

 The registration statement ensures that investors have adequate and reliable information about the securities.
 The SEC then carries out due diligence to ensure that all the required details have been disclosed correctly.

 Red Herring Document: In the cooling-off period, the underwriter creates an initial prospectus which consists of the details of the issuing company, save the effective date and offer price.
 Once the red herring document has been created, the issuing company and the underwriters market the shares to public investors.
 Often, underwriters go on roadshows (called the dog and pony shows – lasting for 3 to 4 weeks) to market the shares to institutional investors and evaluate the demand for the shares.

 After the SEC approves the IPO, the effective date is decided.
 On the day before the effective date, the issuing company and the underwriter determine the offer price (i.e., the price at which the issuing company will sell the shares) and the precise number of shares to be sold.
 Deciding the offer price is essential because it is the price at which the issuing company raises capital for itself.
 The following factors affect the offering price:

 - The success/failure of the roadshows (as recorded in the order books)